Key takeaways:

 Adjust your sleeping position so you don’t sleep on the side with an ear infection

-It’s equally important to mention remedies that should be avoided.
-For instance, ear candles should never be used.
+Don’t use ear candles if you have an ear infection.
 This involves placing a lit candle inside the ear in an attempt to remove earwax or other buildup.
 This practice can cause serious side effects, such as burns or a ruptured eardrum.

 You shouldn’t put cotton swabs (like Q-tips) in your ears either.
-While it can be tempting to try and remove discharge, cotton swabs can actually make things worse by irritating your ear canal and pushing debris further back into your canal.
+It can be tempting to try and remove discharge.
+But cotton swabs can actually make things worse by irritating your ear canal and pushing debris further back into your canal.

-But you should reach out to your healthcare professional right away for immediate help if you or your child experience:
+But you should reach out to a healthcare professional right away for immediate help if you or your child experience:

 Fluid, pus, or discharge from the ear